erik-adelbert/aoc/2022/README.md

 *It is one of the best to solve the task at hand*.

 `<EDIT>` I have an [ongoing discussion](https://www.reddit.com/r/adventofcode/comments/zdw0u6/comment/iz6e67e/?utm_source=share&utm_medium=web2x&context=3) about the space complexity that I may have not gotten right on this... ~more to come~!

+`<EDIT>` I have simplified the external loop (which isn't a loop by the way as input is a single line) and emphasized the [state machine design](https://en.wikipedia.org/wiki/Finite-state_machine) of this solution.
+Namely, I've used a state of the art dynamic design pattern that is mentioned by [rob pike](https://go.dev/talks/2011/lex.slide) and [russ cox](https://research.swtch.com/coro) from the Go Team.
+That is states are better represented by functions that dynamically chain together instead of the (static) signature core [switch/case](https://stackoverflow.com/questions/68634470/role-of-else-if-state-out-in-c-word-count) we are all used to.

 ## Day 7